todd-elvers/pretty-okhttp/readme.md

         * MM-dd-yyyy

-The goal was to create an easier to use version of OkHttp that yielded prettier code.
+The goal was to create an easier-to-use version of OkHttp that yielded prettier code.

 <br/>

 ## How to use it

-1. Make your class implement `HttpRequestHandling`
+1. Implement `HttpRequestHandling` on the class you're going to use to make HTTP requests
     * Override any of the default behavior if necessary (e.g. `getDefaultHeader()`, `isNon200ResponseExceptional()`, etc.)
 2. Make a request to your desired endpoint
     * For GET requests = `executeGET`